Drug Rehab for Mexico

 Each long-term residential program uses such tools as a sauna detoxification, nutritional supplements, life skills training and restoration of personal qualities such as integrity and morals to bring about lasting recovery.
 There is never any need for substitute drugs like methadone if a person can experience a tolerable withdrawal process and then really learn how to live a sober life.

 The Narconon Approach

-Every person who is addicted suffers from guilt, cravings and depression that bar the way to lasting sobriety.
+Every person who is addicted suffers from guilt, cravings, and depression that bar the way to lasting sobriety.
 The Narconon program is specifically designed to lift each of these burdens from those in recovery.
-The result is that the majority of graduates find the lasting sobriety they hoped for so desperately.

 Helping Mexicans With their Addiction Problems

 Some of the people who become addicted are those who work as drug trafficking “mules” or couriers.
 Many are underage recruits who carry drugs, particularly methamphetamine or cocaine, on or in their bodies.
 They may be partially paid in drugs, meaning they will quickly become addicted.
 To leave this “narco” lifestyle behind, they will need rehabilitation.